When did J.R.R. Tolkien live?

 What are the other stories set in Middle-earth, in addition to The Hobbit and The Lord of the Rings?

-The Silmarillion tells of the creation of the world in which Middle-earth itself is contained—up to the complete upheaval marking the end of the Second Age, a few thousands of years before the events of The Lord of the Rings.
+The Silmarillion tells of the creation of the world in which Middle-earth itself is contained — up to the complete upheaval marking the end of the Second Age, a few thousand years before the events of The Lord of the Rings.

 Those who wish to know more will find additional incarnations and developments of the Middle-earth stories in Unfinished Tales and The History of Middle-earth.